-- 1. a. i. b. ii.

 - c.
 Valli was a curious child, and while her mother slept every afternoon, she had nothing else to do but watch the busy street outside her house.
-Besides, she had no playmates on her street, but to her watching was far more entertaining than playing games.
+Besides, she had no playmates on her street, but to her watching was far more entertaining than playing games. - d. observant - 2. a. i.
+The excitement about their experience was reflected on their faces. - b. envious - c.

-- d. different

-- 2. a. iii.

-- b. iv.

-- c.
 Valli was a young, simple girl who lived in a village.
 She, along with her friends, spoke in their mother tongue, and used the English word 'Proud' for anything that met with their disapproval.
-It was used as a slang word, and that too used incorrectly.
+It was used as a slang word, and that too used incorrectly. - d.
+It reveals that she was a young, innocuous child who had not yet learnt how to conceal her jealousy. - 3. a.
+It was afternoon. - b. ii.
+Because she was pretending to be much older than she was. - c.

-- d. envious

-- 3. a.
-It was afternoon.

-- b. i.

-- c.
 At this moment, Valli must have felt a burst of anticipation, excitement, as well as a bit of nervousness, at the start of her long-awaited journey.
-She might have also been pleased with herself for having carried out her plan so successfully.

-- d. iii.

-- 4. a.
-Valli had made them all by herself, even though she was only eight years old.
+She might have also been pleased with herself for having carried out her plan so successfully. - d. awkward - 4. a.
+Valli had made them all by herself, even though she was only eight years old. - b. i.
+The ticket was expensive, and she could not afford another one for anyone else. - c.

-- b.
-False

-- c.
 Valli collected the money for the bus journey over many months.
 Not once did she give up her goal, and she remained steadfastly focussed in achieving her dream.
-She showed immense will-power and determination each time she sacrificed a pleasure to save the money.

-- d. iii.

-- 5. a.
-The dead cow looked horrible and frightening to Valli.

-- b. iii.
+She showed immense will-power and determination each time she sacrificed a pleasure to save the money. - d. suppressed - 5. a.
+The dead cow looked horrible and frightening to Valli. - b. iii.
+She had laughed until there were tears in her eyes. - c.

-- c.
 After seeing the dead cow, Valli lost interest in the scenery, and felt haunted and disturbed by its memory.
 She was scared that she might see some other depressing sight again.
-Her young mind was also trying to process the unpredictability of death.
+Her young mind was also trying to process the unpredictability of death. - d. persisted

-- d. ii.